 This paper is organized as follows: Section 2 provides related work in the area of game flow analysis.
-Section 3 provides some background on the Provenance Model, explaining key definitions that are used in the provenance graph, as well as the framework used to bring provenance to games.
+Section 3 provides some background on provenance, explaining key definitions that are used in the provenance graph, as well as the framework used to enable provenance in games.
 Section 4 presents the provenance analysis by using a provenance graph and some features to aid in the analysis.
 Section 5 presents a proof of concept usage of the analysis in the SDM game.
 Finally, Section 6 presents the conclusions of this work and points out some future work.

 RELATED WORK

-A method to analyze the game flow using a flow graph, which maps actions, was informally proposed by [25].
-More formal approaches were also proposed by [10], in which the analysis is done by metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
+[25] proposes an informal method to analyze the game flow using a flow graph, which maps actions.
+[10] presents a more formal approach based on metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
 Another method, called Playtracer [2], offers a way to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.

-Besides [25] proposal, which is superficially described in a blog, the other two methods are developer-oriented, meaning they aim to improve the quality of the game by providing feedback to the development team.
+Besides [25], which is superficially described in a blog, the other two methods are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
 Due to that, we could not find any concrete solution to provide feedback to the player.

 Another method that analyzes a story in the field of interactive storytelling [6] was presented in [21].
 This method organize the story using PNF networks [21], representing the temporal structure of the events that make up the plot.
-This structure can also be used in the generation of new events to the story.
+This structure can also be used in the generation of new events to the story, but is restricted to temporal coherence between the game events, without providing insights of positive or negative reinforcements.

 PROVENANCE

 Provenance is well understood in the context of art or digital libraries, where it respectively refers to the documented history of an art object, or the documentation of processes in a digital object's life cycle.
-In 2006, at the International Provenance and Annotation Workshop, the participants were interested in the issues of data provenance, documentation, derivation and annotation.
-As a result, the Open Provenance Model (OPM) [18] was created from the Provenance Challenge that was held in that workshop.
-Recently another provenance model was developed, the PROV Model Primer [15], which can be viewed as a continuation of the OPM, since the later fell into disuse.
-Both models aim to bring provenance concepts to digital data.
+In 2006, at the International Provenance and Annotation Workshop (IPAW), the participants were interested in the issues of data provenance, documentation, derivation, and annotation.
+As a result, the Open Provenance Model (OPM) [18] was created at the Provenance Challenge, which is a collocated event of IPAW.
+Recently, another provenance model was developed, named PROV Model Primer [15], which can be viewed as a continuation of the OPM.
+Both models aim at bringing provenance concepts to digital data.

-In the Provenance Model, it is assumed that provenance of objects is represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations capturing further information pertaining to execution.
-According to [18], a provenance graph is a record of a past or current execution, and not a description of something that could happen in the future.
+Both provenance models assume that provenance of objects is represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations.
+These annotations capture further information pertaining to execution.
+According to [18], a provenance graph is the record of a past or current execution, and not a description of something that could happen in the future.

-The causality graph is composed of nodes that can represent Artifacts, Processes and Agents.
+The causality graph is composed of nodes that can represent Artifacts, Processes, and Agents.
 Artifacts are an immutable piece of state that can represent a physical object or a digital representation in a computer system.
-Processes are actions or a sequence of actions performed or caused by artifacts and results in new artifacts.
-Agents are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution.
-The edges of the graph belong to one of the categories described in Figure 1, representing a causal dependency between its source, denoting the effect, and its destination that denotes the cause.
-Below are some important definitions in the Open Provenance Model according to [18].
+Processes are actions or a sequence of actions performed over artifacts and producing new artifacts.
+Agents are contextual entities acting as a catalyst of a process that can enable, facilitate, control, or affect its execution.
+The edges of the graph belong to one of the categories described in Figure 1, representing a causal dependency between the source, which denotes the effect, and the destination, which denotes the cause.
+We present in the following some important definitions introduced by OPM [18].

 Causal Relationship: Represented by an arc and denotes the presence of a causal dependency between the source (effect) and the destination (cause).